JJCgits/JJCgits/README.md

-- 👋 Hi, I’m @monkeboi
+- 👋 Hi, I’m Joshua Chiyezhan
-- 👀 I’m interested in bananas, and scratch, coding iz fun yeaaaa
+- 👀 Im intrested in electrical engineering, programming, and 3D printing
-- 🌱 I’m currently learning scratch (Not that good at either),
+- 🌱 I’m currently learning Java and C++ (Not that good at either),
-- 💞️ I’m looking
+- 💞️ I’m looking forward to
-- 📫 How to reach me call me baby
+- 📫 How to reach me at jjchiyezhan26@gmail.com
 <!---
 JJCgits/JJCgits is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.